satuiro/zstash/README.md

 - **File Encryption and Decryption**: Encrypt files with AES-GCM and decrypt them back to their original form.
 - **Password Management**: Set a password that is used to derive the encryption key.
-- **Secure Storage**: Encrypted files are stored in a secure directory within the user's home directory under .zstash_files.
+- **Secure Storage**: Encrypted files are stored in a secure directory within the user home directory under .zstash_files.

 ## Installation

 1. Clone the repository:

    ```sh
    git clone https://github.com/yourusername/zstash.git
    cd zstash
    ```

 2. Build the project:

    ```sh
    cargo build --release
    ```